realpython/python-guide/docs/writing/tests.rst

 Nose
 ----

-nose extends unittest to make testing easier.
+:module:`nose` extends :module:`unittest` to make testing easier.

 .. code-block:: console

     $ pip install nose

-nose provides automatic test discovery to save you the hassle of manually creating test suites.
+:module:`nose` provides automatic test discovery to save you the hassle of manually creating test suites.
 It also provides numerous plugins for features such as xUnit-compatible test output, coverage reporting, and test selection.